the-full-stack/website/docs/llm-bootcamp/index.md

 Engineers are asking themselves:

-- Is *Prompt Engineering* a sick joke?
 - Are there any good open-source LLMs?
 - What is my moat if I rely on OpenAI APIs?
 - Do I need to buy a cluster of NVIDIA A100s?
-• How can I gather and use feedback from users?
+- How can I gather and use feedback from users?
+- Is *Prompt Engineering* some kind of sick joke?
 - Should I be able to code a Transformer from scratch?
 - Jesus H. Christ, how am I supposed to test these damn things?